FAQs for scientists and students

 In case we do not have direct access to a publication, you can choose between ordering it via the MPG-SFX-linker or write us an E-mail.

-Literature on thesis writing at the E-Library
+Literature on scientific writing at the E-Library

 Thesis process at your local Max-Planck library: